Keshvin-G/AppScript-Patient-Data-Entry-Form/README.md

 Modifies a value in an existing record.

-1)Use the search function to bring up a record.
+1) Use the search function to bring up a record.

-2)Then select the field you would like to change
+2) Then select the field you would like to change

-3)Then make changes to the value in that field
+3) Then make changes to the value in that field

 4) Select the modify button to update the database sheet with the value